Skip to content

 ts

 Voila!
-Now we have labels for each of the bars.
+Now we have a y-axis and labels for each of the bars.

 Stacked Bar Chart